bhuvangolhar/Data-Structures-and-Algorithms/OOPS/oops_definition.md

 **Definition of OOPs:**

-**`OOPs`** (i.e. *Object-Oriented Programming System*) in Java is a programming methodology based on the concept of objects and classes.
+**OOPs** (i.e. Object-Oriented Programming System) in Java is a programming methodology based on the concept of objects and classes.
 It models real-world entities into software objects that have attributes (data) and behaviors (methods).
-Instead of writing code around actions and logic (as in procedural programming), OOPs organizes code around objects, making programs more structured, reusable, and easier to maintain.
+Instead of writing code around actions and logic (as in procedural programming), OOPs organizes code around objects, making programs more structured, reusable and easier to maintain.
 Java is designed as a fully object- oriented language (except for primitive types) where almost everything revolves around objects and classes.
 This makes it an ideal language for building modular, scalable & maintainable software applications.